 In most cases, once you make application, your homestead will remain until you sell the property or you notify our office.
 You are required to notify our office within 30 days if you are no longer using the property as a homestead.
 Please call us at (507) 304-4251 or send an email.

 There are different requirements to receive homestead for agricultural land.
 Please contact our office at (507) 304-4251 or by email for more information.
 Additionally, there is a Special Agricultural Homestead Program when property owners do not live on their farm.
 There are numerous requirements for this program, please see this link or contact our office for more information.

 Applying as a HomesteadIt is the owner’s responsibility to ensure a property that is eligible for homestead is receiving it.
 When a property transfer occurs, our office will send a reminder letter to apply for homestead.
 We may also send a homestead application if we are verifying that a property continues to qualify.

 Our office notifies property owners of homestead status on the Notice of Valuation and Classification that is mailed each spring as well as on the Truth in Taxation form mailed in the fall.

 If you would like to apply for homestead, please complete the appropriate form and mail it to us or bring it to our department in the Government Center.
 If you have any questions on which form to complete, contact us at (507) 304-4251 or by email.
-Homestead applications are due by December 15 of the year of the assessment, but occupancy and ownership must be in place by December 1 of the assessment year.
+Homestead applications are due by December 31 of the year of the assessment.
+Occupancy and ownership must also be in place by December 31 of the assessment year.

 - Homestead for Disabled Owners / Relatives